ipta/pulsar-clock-corrections/T2runtime/clock/ao2gps.clk.md

 clock corrections, which cover the observatory's full operational history.
 Please see the Arecibo clock corrections for details.

+The earliest clock corrections in this file predate GPS and are actually referenced to NIST time directly.
+Clock corrections from after 1995 are referenced to GPS.
+This file does not distinguish between the two, claiming to be entirely referenced to NIST.

 |     |     |
 |:--- |:--- |
 | File | `T2runtime/clock/ao2gps.clk` |